COVID-19 pandemic in South Korea: May–June

 After a sustained period of new cases in the country numbering less than 20 a day, a new cluster emerged in central Seoul.
 A 29-year-old patient from Yongin was found to have visited at least five nightclubs in Itaewon during the late night hours of 1 May and the early morning hours of 2 May.
 After having gone to other places in Seoul and neighboring Gyeonggi and Gangwon provinces, he tested positive for COVID-19 and was admitted to a hospital in Suwon.
 His more than 1,300 contacts, several among them being difficult to identify and trace, were urged to self-isolate and have themselves tested for the virus.
-Because of this incident, the Seoul city government ordered all clubs, bars, room salons, and other nightlife establishments in the city to close indefinitely.
-As of 10 May, the number of cases in the cluster had increased to 54, and was expected to rise further because of the many potentially exposed individuals.
-On 11 May, there were 79 cases linked with the clubs in Itaewon.
+Because of this incident, the government of Seoul ordered all clubs, bars, room salons, and other nightlife establishments in the city to close indefinitely.
+By 10 May, the number of cases in the cluster had increased to 54, and 79 by 11 May.
 As multiple media outlets identified at least one of the bars as a gay bar, the LGBT community in Seoul feared an anti-gay backlash; social media users threatened to track and stop the "immoral acts" in some of the nightclubs.